Studies have confirmed that SARS-CoV-2 on the surface of hospitals is unlikely to be infectious. | ExBulletin

 This study showed that by genome sequencing, SARS-CoV-2 can also be detected in samples that have been tested negative (undetectable) by commonly used PCR tests.
 The results also confirmed that SARS-CoV-2 RNA picked up from the surface contained a nearly intact genomic sequence but was not infectious.
 This finding supports the hypothesis that contaminated surfaces may not be the primary method for spreading COVID-19 disease.

-“As far as we know, we were able to sequence the viral genome for the first time from surface swab samples obtained in a hospital environment,” he said.
-University of California, Davis Genome Center And the first author of the study.
-“SARS-CoV-2 was detected in samples tested negative by RT-PCR, suggesting that sequencing techniques are superior in detecting viruses in environmental samples.”
+David Coil, a project scientist at the University of California, Davis Genome Center and the lead author of the study, said: “SARS-CoV-2 was detected in samples tested negative by RT-PCR, suggesting that sequencing technology is superior in detecting viruses in environmental samples.”

 According to Coil, the genomic sequencing performed on hospital surface swab samples is very important.
 Obtaining the correct viral genome sequence allows researchers to track the source of infection and understand how the infection progresses.